Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-charts.md

 ![Chart with gridlines hidden in Excel](images/Excel-chart-gridlines-removed.png)

 ## Chart trendlines

 ### Add a trendline

-The following code sample shows how to add a trendline to one of the data series for the chart.
+The following code sample adds

+shows how to add a trendline to one of the data series for the chart.
 A trendline is applied to invidual data series.
 The sample shows how to add a Moving Average  trendline for the firs series in the chart.
 The trendline is showing a moving average over 5 periods.

 **Note**: This sample uses APIs that are currently available only in public preview (beta).
 To run this sample, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.